frejanordsiek/hdf5storage/doc/source/storage_format.rst

 If the datatype being stored has zero elements, then this Attribute is set to ``1``.
 Otherwise, the Attribute is deleted.
-For Numpy types (or those converted to them), the shape after conversions to at least 2D, array transposes, and conversions of strings to unsigned integer types is stored in place of the data as an array of ``np.uint64`` if :py:attr:`Options.store_shape_for_empty` is set (set implicitly if the `matlab_compatible` option is set).
+For Numpy types (or those converted to them), the shape after conversions to at least 2D, and conversions of strings to unsigned integer types (but before transposes) is stored in place of the data as an array of ``np.uint64`` if :py:attr:`Options.store_shape_for_empty` is set (set implicitly if the `matlab_compatible` option is set).